Babilinx/zoc/README.md

 # Zoc

-Zoc is a block oriented concatenative programming language highly inspired by Zig.
+Zoc is a block oriented, stack based concatenative programming language highly inspired by Zig.

 # Functionalities
 - Compiled
 - Stack based
+- Concatenative
 - Strongly typed
 - Programmed in itself
 - No hidden allocations
 - No hidden control flow
+- Somewhat data oriented design
 - Portable to *any* architecture

 # Concepts
 Each block can be called.
 They can also contain data.
+They can be named, annonimous and inlined.

 # Syntax
 Everything is evaluated from top to bottom, left to right.